yyu233/StudyNote/Linux/ShellScripting.md

 ```
 $?
 Expands to the exit status of the most recently executed foreground pipeline
 $@       All arguments passed to the script
+$#       Number of arguments passed to shell
+$*       String containing all the arguments passed to shell
 ```

 ```